GNS-Science/nzshm-documentation/docs/architecture/api_gateway_pattern.md

 ## The Graphql Application API gateway pattern
-There are two API layers involved for the main NSHM web application (Kororaa) .
+There are two API layers involved for the main NSHM web applications (Kororaa and Weka).
 The pattern is commonly known as  a `microservice` architecture, where the lower layer consists of domain-specific services that are then composed into collections by an API gateway.
-THe Kororaa application is required to communicate with a single API gateway, which in turn passes on call to the relevant API microservice(s).
 Try google [or here](https://microservices.io/index.html) for information about this style of services organisation.

+The NSHM service APIs are [graphql standard](https://graphql.org/) apis.
+This means that the API gateway can provide [schema stitching](https://the-guild.dev/graphql/stitching/docs) to improve flexibilty and efficiencies that benefit the client application.

+### Kororaa TEST as an example

+The Kororaa application communicates with a single API gateway, which passes on calls to the relevant API microservice(s):

 ```mermaid
 graph TD